-I have an expertise in both areas, but I focus my introduction on just the expertise that is applicable the audience.
-If I gave the first introduction to the second audience, they will likely respond by thinking, well, I don't really get nervous speaking, so I guess I can tune out of this speech.
+I have expertise in both areas.
+However, I focus my introduction on just the expertise that is applicable to this audience.
+If I gave the first introduction to the second audience, they will likely respond by thinking, well, I don’t really get nervous speaking, so I guess I can tune out of this speech.

-So, create a problem statement starting with, "I help people..."
-Make the statement applicable to what your audience really wants.
+So, create a problem statement starting with, “I help people…” Make the statement apply to what your audience really wants.

 Step #3: Share some type of proof (social proof works best) that you can solve this problem.

-By the way, if you just do steps #1 and #2, your introduction will be better than most that you will hear at a given conference.
+By the way, if you just do steps #1 and #2, your introduction will be better than most that you will hear.
 However, if you add Step #3, you will gain more respect (and attention) from your audience.
 Without adding some type of proof that you can solve this problem, you are just giving your opinion that you are an expert.
-However, if you can prove it, you will be seen as an expert.
+However, if you can prove it, you are also proving that you are an expert.

 This is the tricky part.
-For some reason, most people who get to this part feel like they haven't accomplished great things, so they diminish they great accomplishments that they do have.
+For some reason, most people who get to this part feel like they haven’t accomplished great things, so they diminish the great accomplishments that they do have.